infinity-a11y/PhyloTrace/README.md

 <br>

 ## 4 Roadmap
 PhyloTrace is under active development with new functions, enhancements and innovations to follow.
+Next to the points listed on the roadmap we constantly improve existing features.

 <picture>
     <source srcset="www/roadmap.png" width="30%">